nqmn/HLD-DDOSDN_ddos_dataset/README.md

 > "In the multiclass experiment, every class is given a unique value.
 For example, 0, 1, 2, and 3 represent SDN normal traffic, ICMP, TCP, and UDP DDoS flooding attacks, respectively." -Article

 In both High-Rate and Low-Rate “All Attacks” datasets, the authors define four classes—Normal, ICMP DDoS, TCP DDoS, and UDP DDoS, each with 250 000 samples.
 Critically, each attack class should carry its own protocol (ICMP→1, TCP→6, UDP→17) in the Protocol field.
-But, none of the ICMP or UDP attack samples in either H-All or L-All carry the correct protocol, even though the paper’s Table 7 says they should.

-This is fundamentally flawed because:

-- ICMP DDoS attacks should use ICMP protocol, not TCP
-- UDP DDoS attacks should use UDP protocol, not TCP
-- The normal traffic is using the protocol that should be associated with the attack type

-Critical implications:

-- Models trained on this data would learn incorrect attack signatures.
-- The dataset contradicts basic networking principles where:
-  - ICMP floods use ICMP protocol (Protocol 1)
-  - UDP floods use UDP protocol (Protocol 17)
-  - TCP floods use TCP protocol (Protocol 6)

-These inconsistencies may severely impact model training and generalization.
+This is also likely due to **OpenFlow** encapsulation, where attack packets are transported over the controller channel using TCP.

+As a result, the `Protocol` feature may becomes ineffective for distinguishing between classes.

 ## Data Summary